koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 > Okay, from here on out, you're working only on Phoenix.
 I'm expecting you to reject any task that anyone tries to assign you.

-Brent believes that would not work..

-> Our guys around here just don't seem up-to-speed with how all our systems work.
-In the end, they keep coming to me.

-but Bill insists this will be the case.
-He realises this is a serious problem that must be fixed:
+### Building Technical Knowledge Across the Organization
+Bill meets Wes and Petty to share his ideas:

 > We need to change the way we're managing escalations to Brent.
 Right now.

-Bill meets Wes and Petty to share his ideas:

 > Every time that we let Brent fix something that none of us can replicate, Brent gets a little smarter, and the entire system gets dumber.

-### Building Technical Knowledge Across the Organization
 They come up with the following plan:

-- A resource pool of level 3 engineers will be created.
-- The level 3s will be responsible for resolving all incidents.
-- The level 3s will be the only people who can get access to Brent.
+- A resource pool of level 3 engineers will be created who will be responsible for resolving all incidents and will be the only people who can get access to Brent.
-- Brent is not allowed to fix the escalations himself, he must guide the 3s.
+- Brent is not allowed to fix the escalations himself, he must guide the level 3s.
 - All the fixes must be documented by the level 3s upon resolving an incident.

 ### Quality Assurance